Tafara-N/alx-react/0x07-react_redux_action_creator_normalizr/README.md

 - `MARK_AS_READ`
 - `SET_TYPE_FILTER`

-Create the filter states
+**Create the filter states**

-In src/actions/notificationActionTypes.js, create a constant named NotificationTypeFilters, that will contain the two filter states:
+In `src/actions/notificationActionTypes.js`, create a constant named `NotificationTypeFilters`, that will contain the two filter states:

 - `DEFAULT`
 - `URGENT`

 They will be used when the user interacts with the notification drawer

-Create the action creator
+**Create the action creator**

-Import the action types you just created in src/actions/notificationActionTypes.js
+Import the action types you just created in `src/actions/notificationActionTypes.js`

-In a file named notificationActionCreators.js, create two action creators that will send the two action types we previously created:
+In a file named `notificationActionCreators.js`, create two action creators that will send the two action types we previously created:

-The function markAsAread will accept index as argument The function setNotificationFilter will accept filter as argument
+- The function `markAsAread` will accept `index` as argument
+- The function `setNotificationFilter` will accept `filter` as argument

 **Test the action creators**